CoderDojo-Content/Beginner-HTML-CSS/en/adding-a-stylesheet.md

       font-family: "Verdana", sans-serif;
    }
    ```
 9. Click Run.
-Your heading should be orange now, with the paragraph yellow as before.
+Your heading should be orange now, with the paragraph purple as before.
-10. Notice how the letters also look different?
+10. Notice how the letters also look different as well as being a different colour?
 This is because we changed the **font family**.
 You can see some more fonts at dojo.soy/font-families
 11. Try adding a set of rules for the `<h2>` headings, using the `h2` selector.

 12. Why not experiment with different colour combinations for the text and background?
 There are lots of colours available to use.
 For a full list of them, go to dojo.soy/html-colors